Abaco-Systems/axis-takyon/examples/connectionless/README.txt

 Description:
 ------------
-  Shows how to use Takyon with an unconneted communication path.
+  Shows how to use Takyon with an unconnected communication path.
 This allows for unreliable transfers; i.e. messages may be dropped or received out of order.
   This is ideal for data transfers where data integrity is not critical, e.g. live audio/video streams, Lidars, GigE cameras, A2D/D2A devices, and many